In her bed, unable to sleep, our heroine has a run-in with the future

 The important thing is not to panic about sleeping.
 So, I’m creating a win-win situation.
 If I’m still awake at 2, I’ll make a cup of tea.
 That way, I’ll either go to sleep = win, or get a cup of tea and a biscuit = win.

-I’m in the kitchen boiling water in a saucepan because my twenty year-old kettle just blew its fuse.
-There was, if not quite a flame, then at least a small flash around the socket area and a burning smell coming from the cord, which, upon closer inspection, looks slightly brown.
+I’m in the kitchen boiling water in a saucepan because my kettle just blew its fuse.
+There was, if not quite a flame, then a small flash around the socket area and a burning smell coming from the cord, which, upon closer inspection, looks slightly brown.

 My kettle is bust.

-Am sipping Mariage Frères whilst looking at kettles on the John Lewis website.
+Am sipping Mariage Frères in the study whilst looking at kettles on the John Lewis website.

 There’s quite a lot of talk about ‘remote’ and ‘apps’ and ‘iPhones.’
 I think it means you can boil your kettle via your phone.
 Hmm.